 Equities, fixed interest, funds and cash are just some of the different types of asset classes, and within each product there may be many different companies or other specifications from which to choose.
 A trusted adviser should be able to analyse your situation and investing needs and goals to recommend which investments are right for you.

 Fisher Investments UK has helped many investors analyse their investment options and determine an asset allocation—mix of equities, fixed interest and other securities—fit for their personal financial situation and goals.
-Call today to speak with one of our qualified representatives or download one of our educational investing guides to learn more.
+Call today to speak with one of our qualified representatives or download one of our educational investing guides as the first of our ongoing insights to learn more.

 i Source: Global Financial Data, Inc.; as of 20/10/2017.
 Average rate of return from 10/1/1969 through 31/12/2016.
 Equity return is based on Global Financial Data, Inc.’s World Return Index and is converted to GBP.
 The World Return Index is based upon GFD calculations of total returns before 1970 and are not official values.
 GFD used specified weightings to calculate total returns for the World Index through 1969 and official daily data from 1970 on.
 Fixed Interest return based on Global Financial Data, Inc.’s Global Total Return Government Bond Index in GBP.
 The GFD Global Total Return Government Bond Index uses 10-year fixed interest securities from the countries of Australia, Austria, Belgium, Canada, Denmark, Finland, France, Germany, Ireland, Italy, Japan, Netherlands, New Zealand, South Africa, Spain, Sweden, the United Kingdom and USA.
 The Total Return Government Bond indices calculated by GFD are used for the index and are weighted by GDP.